Introducing a Static Site Blog with Pelican

 , which inherits all the settings from pelicanconf.py

 The main things to change are SITEURL and RELATIVE_URLS.
-You’ll want the latter set to False so the generated site has all the links pointing the SITEURL.
+I set the latter to False so the generated site has all the links pointing to the SITEURL.

-Then, to generate a site ready to publish you can run:
+Then, to generate a site ready to publish I run:

 pelican content -s publishconf.py

-To really publish to the web, you’ll need to have hosting set up, probably connected to some sort of repository online or available via FTP.
+To really publish to the web, I needed to have hosting set up, connected to some sort of repository online or available via FTP.

 Conclusion